-^{} Compare Pre-Seminary Course as introduced in 1924, † The figure indicates the number of recitations per week.
+^{} Compare Pre-Seminary Course 1924-25. † The figure indicates the number of recitations per week.

-PRE-SEMINARY COURSE (As Introduced in 1924)
+PRE-SEMINARY COURSE (1924-'25)

 Students in this course must complete 125 hours of work.
-Graduation entitles the student to the A. B. degree.
+Graduation entitles the student to the A.B. degree.

-The following 112 hours of work are prescribed:
+The following 108 hours of work are prescribed:

 English12 Philosophy (includ-

-Dutch20 ing Psychology and
+Dutch18

-Greek20 Logic)12
+Greek18

-Latin15 Organic Science 6
+Latin15

-History 6 Bible 8†
+History 6 Bible 8

 Sociology 6 Public Speaking 4

-German 3
+= - German 3

-Of the remaining 13 hours (Electives), at least 6 must be taken in a subject in which the student has already had 12 hours of work.
-In case students cannot present the number of hours of High School subjects required for admission to this course, such deficiency cannot be met by applying any of the 13 hours of electives.
+Of the remaining 17 hours (Electives), at least 6 must be taken in a subject in which the student has already had 12 hours of work.
+In case students cannot present the number of hours of High School subjects required for admission to this course, such deficiency cannot be met by applying any of the 17 hours of electives.